 Being a cosmopolitan city, Shanghai is home to a number of good international restaurants serving Thai, Japanese, French, Italian, and other world cuisines.
 There are also a number of new international chain restaurants.

 The more expensive restaurants in Shanghai generally accept credit cards, but street vendors and takeaway joints usually expect cash.
 While hotel restaurants sometimes include a 10 to 15 percent service charge, tipping is not generally practised in Shanghai.

 This fine-dining restaurant, located on the Bund, is part of a highly respected international chain, serving exceptional Chinese fusion cuisine.
-There are three different dining spaces: the Ling Ling Lounge offers a stylish setting for cocktails with beautiful views; the main dining area, known as the 'Cage', is enclosed in delicate woodwork; and there is a set of luxurious private dining rooms which can be reserved.
+There are three different dining spaces: the Ling Ling Lounge offers a stylish setting for cocktails with beautiful views; the main dining area, known as the 'Cage', is enclosed in delicate woodwork; and then there are a number of luxurious private dining rooms.
 Reservations are essential and smart casual dress is encouraged, though dress jackets are not required.

 Address: 5F, 18 Zhongshan East 1st Road, Huangpu District

 Telephone: (0)21 6321 5888